• About

 • In a separate, larger bowl, whisk together the butter, eggs, granulated sugar, buttermilk, nutmeg, and applesauce.
 Mix until just combined.

-• Stir in the grated apples, then stir in the dry ingredients from step 2, and transfer batter to a large ziplock bag. squeeze out all air and snip one corner creating a small hole.
-Spray donut hole pan with a light layer of non-stick cooking spray.
+• Stir in the grated apples, then stir in the dry ingredients from step 2, and transfer the batter to a large ziplock bag.
+Squeeze out all of the air and snip one corner, creating a small hole.
+Spray the donut hole pan with a light layer of non-stick cooking spray.

 • Squeeze batter into the cavities of the donut hole pan and transfer to the oven to bake for 12-14 minutes.

-• As the donuts are baking combine the sugar with the ground cinnamon and melt approximately 4 tablespoons butter in a small dish.
+• As the donuts are baking, combine the sugar with the ground cinnamon and melt approximately 4 tablespoons of butter in a small dish.

-• When donuts have finished baking, remove from oven and allow to cool for 5 minutes before brushing with the melted butter and coating in the cinnamon sugar.
+• When the donuts have finished baking, remove them from the oven and transfer to a wire rack to cool for 5-10 minutes.
+Brush with the melted butter and coat in the cinnamon sugar topping.
 Enjoy!

 Video